zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn3.md

     - It is not entirely clear how Traditions are invented, either intentional or organic, as it has not been studied in too much detail.
       [@hobsbawm_invention_2012, pp. 4]
+    - Difference from old tradition: vague construction, strict adherence.
+- Three types of:
+    - Those establishing/symbolizing social cohesion or group membership in real or artificial communities
+    - Those establishing/legitimizing institutions/status/relations of
+      authority
+    - Those with the purpose of socialization, and the inculcation of beliefs, value systems, and conventions of behaviour
 - Quickly, traditions vs customs:
     - Customs are not tradition, although it is linked to tradition - the decline of a custom changes the tradition around it.
 How a lawyer's wig is